Mamret/DFLauncher/logger/ReadMe.txt

-This is a Logger API.
+This is a Logger API

-I am making some changes.

-Another change